Flintlock: Drawbacks

 Flintlocks were prone to many problems compared to modern weapons.
 Misfires were common.
 The flint had to be properly maintained, as a dull or poorly knapped piece of flint would not make as much of a spark and would increase the misfire rate dramatically.
 Moisture was a problem, since moisture on the frizzen or damp powder would prevent the weapon from firing.
 This rendered flintlock weapons unusable in rainy or damp weather.
 Some armies attempted to remedy this by using a leather cover over the lock mechanism, but this proved to have only limited success.

 Accidental firing was also a problem for flintlocks.
 A burning ember left in the barrel could ignite the next powder charge as it was loaded.
 This could be avoided by waiting between shots for any leftover residue to completely burn.
 Running a lubricated cleaning patch down the barrel with the ramrod would also extinguish any embers, and would clean out some of the barrel fouling as well.
 Soldiers on the battlefield could not take these precautions.
 They had to fire as quickly as possible, often firing three to four rounds per minute.
 Loading and firing at such a pace dramatically increased the risk of an accidental discharge.

 When a flintlock was fired it sprayed a shower of sparks forwards from the muzzle and another sideways out of the flash-hole.
-One reason for firing in volleys was to ensure that one man's sparks didn't ignite the next man's powder as he was in the act of loading.
+One reason for firing in volleys was to ensure that one man's sparks did not ignite the next man's powder as he was in the act of loading.

 An accidental frizzen strike could also ignite the main powder charge, even if the pan had not yet been primed.
 Some modern flintlock users will still place a leather cover over the frizzen while loading as a safety measure to prevent this from happening.
 However, this does slow down the loading time, which prevented safety practices such as this from being used on the battlefields of the past.